Planck 2013 results. XXI. All-sky Compton parameter power spectrum and high-order statistics: Cosmological Interpretation

 In Fig.~\ref{fig:comp:models}, we compare the \Planck\ tSZ measurements of the power spectrum to a set of predicted spectra.
-We consider the models from hydrodynamical simulations \citep[][brown]{Battaglia2010,Battaglia:2012p1841}, from N-body simulations plus semi-analytical models \citep[][cyan and purple]{Trac:2011p1795} and from analytical calculations \citep[][black]{Shaw2010}; \citep[][orange]{Komatsu:2002p1799}.
-These models were computed originally for the set of cosmological parameters in~\citet{Hinshaw:2012p2598} with $\sigma_{8}=0.8$ and have been rescaled to our best-fit value for $\sigma_8^{8.1} \Omega_\mathrm{m}^{3.2}$.
-We first note the large dispersion in the predicted amplitudes and shapes of tSZ spectrum.
-These differences reflect the range of methodologies and assumptions used.
-This of course includes the redshift ranges and most of all the mass intervals probed by the limited-sizes of the simulation boxes of hydrodynamical simulations.
-On the other hand analytical predictions are sensitive to the model ingredients (mass function, mass bias and scaling relations).
-The \Planck\ data allow us for the first time to probe the whole range of angular scales for the tSZ spectrum; furthermore and as shown in \citet{planck2013-p05a}, \Planck\ is particularly sensitive to the SZ signal from massive clusters not probed by other experiments.
-The \Planck\ tSZ measurement will hence permit in the future to build a coherent understanding from the integrated tSZ contribution of the whole population of clusters, including resolved and nearby clusters, the correlated SZ signal and possible diffuse hot gas.
+We consider the predictions derived from hydrodynamical simulations \citep[][brown]{Battaglia2010,Battaglia:2012p1841}, from $N$-body simulations plus semi-analytical models \citep[][purple and cyan]{Trac:2011p1795} and from analytical calculations (\citealt[][black]{Shaw2010}; \citealt[][orange]{Komatsu:2002p1799}).
+These models were computed originally for the set of cosmological parameters in~\citet{Hinshaw:2012p2598} with $\sigma_{8}=0.8$ and have been rescaled in amplitude to our best-fit value for $\sigma_8^{8.1} \Omega_\mathrm{m}^{3.2}$.
+We note that there is some dispersion in the predicted amplitudes and shapes of the tSZ power spectrum.
+These differences reflect the range of methodologies and assumptions used both in the physical properties of clusters and in the technical details of the computation.
+The latter includes differences in the redshift ranges and also in the mass intervals probed by the limited sizes of the simulation boxes of the hydrodynamical simulations.
+Analytical predictions are also sensitive to the model ingredients, such as the mass function, mass bias and scaling relations adopted.

+We see from Fig.~\ref{fig:comp:models} that most of the models presented above (the tSZ template for CMB analyses, plus the \citealt{Battaglia:2012p1841}, \citealt{Shaw2010} and TBO2 models) provide reasonable fits to the data, while the others (TBO1 and \citealt{Komatsu:2002p1799}) are clearly not consistent.
+The TBO1 model was a highly simplified approach superseded by TBO2 \citep{Trac:2011p1795}.
+The \citet{Komatsu:2002p1799} prediction shows a significantly different shape compared with all the other models; this is not well understood and we will not consider it further.
+We have performed a simplified likelihood analysis to evaluate the uncertainties in cosmological parameters induced by the uncertainties in the modelling of the cluster physics.
+We replace our own model of the tSZ power spectrum by the models discussed above (excluding the TBO1 and \citealt{Komatsu:2002p1799} ones) and recompute $\sigma_8(\Omega_{\mathrm{m}}/0.28)^{0.40}$, $A_{\mathrm{CIB}}$, and $A_{\mathrm{PS}}$ from a simple linear fit to the {\tt NILC} F/L cross-power spectrum.
+We obtain values for $\sigma_8(\Omega_{\mathrm{m}}/0.28)^{0.40}$ between 0.768 and 0.798, which lie within the 1$\,\sigma$ uncertainties (0.016) presented above.